-The US Government’s Office of Management and Budget recently issued its Draft Zero Trust Strategy, which would require that Federal agencies only use multi-factor authentication that is phishing resistant.
+The US Government’s Office of Management and Budget recently issued its Zero Trust Strategy, which would require that Federal agencies only use phishing-resistant multi-factor authentication.
 This strategy comes on the heels of a number of other actions from the Executive Office of the President including a cybersecurity executive order in May.
 This executive order directed federal agencies and those companies doing business with them to fully embrace a move toward modern, multi-factor authentication (MFA).

 The sense of urgency we’re seeing from the U.S. government is no surprise.
 With 2021 having experienced very high profile security breaches and incidents like SolarWinds and the Colonial Pipeline hack, these moves are another wake-up call in the importance of implementing phishing resistant technologies including Smart Cards and FIDO2/WebAuthn.